Effects of weather on sport: Precipitation

-When the rain is excessive an event might be canceled because of a waterlogged pitch.
-Winter sports can sometimes be canceled due to the amount of snow on the ground, be it too little or too much.
+Some winter sports may also be canceled in case there is too much snow on the ground.
+This may be due to a lack of snow on the course or too much snow on the course.
 In bandy, the game time (which normally is 2×45 minutes) can be sliced up in more but shorter periods if snowfall requires the playing filed to be shoveled.